Code-Institute-Submissions/ksagep-Second-milestone-project-Quiz_JuneResub/README.md

 ### Validators

 The HTML was checked by W3C HTML validator and it did not reported any issues.
-You can find the result [Here]().
+You can find the result [Here](assets/images/W3C%20HTML%20assessment.jpg).

 The CSS was checked by W3C Jigsaw validator it did not reported any issues.
-You can find the result [Here]().
+You can find the result [Here](assets/images/W3C%20CSS%20assessment.jpg).

-The JS was checked by these [result]().
+The JS was checked via JSHint by these [result part 1](assets/images/JSHint%20assessment%20part1.jpg) and [result part 2](assets/images/JSHint%20assessment%20part2.jpg).

 ### Local testing